 1. Watch the Light Show at Gardens by the Bay

-This is one of our favourite things to do regardless of cost.
+This is one of our favourite things to do in Singapore regardless of cost.
 Catch the MRT down to Bayfront and follow the signs to Gardens by the Bay.
 You’ll want to make sure you have either the Singapore Tourist Pass or EZ Link Card.

 You won’t miss the majestic Supertrees standing high in the sky.
 You can easily while away a few hours exploring here and snapping pics.